 | || |

-Improving access to rehabilitation services in the West Bank
+Improving access to essential services in Gaza and West Bank

 Goal: To ensure highly vulnerable and isolated people with disabilities have better access to basic essential services, including rehabilitation and education.

 Beneficiaries: Children with cerebral palsy and other disabilities, their families and communities; People with disabilities; Education staff; Rehabilitation professionals; Members of civil society organisations.